TzurSoffer/spotipyFree/README.md

 albumTracks = sp.album_tracks("4m2880jivSbbyEGAKfITCa")
 ```

-It is **not affiliated with Spotify** and may break if Spotify changes their website.
+This project is in no way **affiliated with Spotify** and may break if Spotify changes their website.